rizac/stream2segment/README.md

 pip install jupyter
 ```

 The program is now installed.
-To double check the program functionalities,
+To double-check the program functionalities,
 you can run tests (see below) and report the problem in case of failure.
 In any case, before reporting a problem remember to check first the
 [Installation Notes](#installation-notes)